 The body is full of nerve endings in the skin and tissues.
 These nerve endings can sense pain like from a burnt or injured body part.
 When cells in your body are injured or damaged, they release chemicals called prostaglandins.
-The nerve endings that sense pain is very sensitive to prostaglandins.
+The nerve endings that sense pain are very sensitive to prostaglandins.
 Once it is released, the nerve endings respond by picking up and transmitting the pain and injury through the nervous system to the brain.
-Everything about the pain like where it is and how much it hurts are sent to the brain.
+Everything about the pain like where it is and how much it hurts is sent to the brain.

 Outlook for Pain Relief

 Pain is an emotional sensation and distressing sensory which is caused by a disease or injury.
-Different disorders may cause discomfort, such as stomach ulcer, chronic arthritis, multiple sclerosis, osteoarthritis, diabetic neuropathy, fibromyalgia and cancer.
+Different disorders may cause discomfort, such as a stomach ulcer, chronic arthritis, multiple sclerosis, osteoarthritis, diabetic neuropathy, fibromyalgia and cancer.
 The length of the pain would range from acute pain to chronic pain.